 If you're home state is not Florida, you may still be eligible for state grant assistance.
 Visit State Financial Aid Programs to find out more information about state grant opportunities from your home state.

-If you qualify, your loan options will be presented to you in your financial aid award letter.
+If you qualify, your loan options will be presented to you in your financial aid offer letter.
 If you wish to take advantage of the loan(s) presented to you, you must then accept your loan(s).

 Federal PLUS loans are not based on financial need.
 They are available to parents of dependent undergraduate students.
 Credit checks are required for Federal PLUS Loans.
 The decision to approve or deny the loan is based on the results of a credit check that is conducted by the US Department of Education.
 This loan can help the student cover any educational expenses not covered by other financial assistance up to the cost of education.
 Eligible borrowers can apply at studentloans.gov.
 When applying for a PLUS loan, it is important to note that it is a loan and must be paid back.
 PLUS loans are unsubsidized, meaning they begin to accrue interest starting from the date the funds are disbursed to the student’s account.
 These loans also have an origination fee deducted by the lender before funds are disbursed to Florida Institute of Technology.
 The interest rate and origination fees are a set rate each academic year and set by the federal government.
 Rates are typically announced during the summer before the academic year begins.